sgoldenlab/simba/docs/FSTTC.md

 ... etc etc.

-Note that SimBA will calculate the FSTTC for all the behaviors selected by the user, and SimBA does **not** require there to be two or more tracked animals.
+Note that SimBA will calculate the FSTTC for all the behaviors selected by the user, and SimBA does **not** require there to be two, or more, tracked animals.

 The FSTCC is calculated as: